Home SERVICES

 Our Methodology

-Every network penetration testing engagement follows a structured, repeatable methodology aligned to the Penetration Testing Execution Standard (PTES) and OSSTMM, adapted with real-world adversarial tradecraft developed across 15 years of offensive security practice.
-This is not a compliance checkbox exercise — it is a principled adversarial simulation designed to find what matters.
+Every network penetration testing engagement follows a structured, repeatable methodology aligned to the Penetration Testing Execution Standard (PTES) and OSSTMM, adapted with real-world adversarial tradecraft developed across 20+ years of enterprise technology and cybersecurity experience.
+This is not a compliance checkbox exercise, it is a principled adversarial simulation designed to find what matters.

 Scoping & Rules of Engagement